hydro-informatics/hydro-informatics.github.io/geopy/geospatial-data.md

 * [LiDAR](https://oceanservice.noaa.gov/facts/lidar.html) data can be found at [opentopography.org](https://opentopography.org/).
 * Climatological data are provided by [NASA Earth Observation](https://neo.sci.gsfc.nasa.gov/).
 * Meteorological (e.g., temperature or precipitation) and real-time satellite data are available at [wunderground.com](https://www.wunderground.com/) and its [wundermap](https://www.wunderground.com/wundermap).
-* Data on land use (including canopy cover), socioeconomic characteristics, and global change are available at the [FAO GeoNetwork](http://www.fao.org/geonetwork/srv/en/main.home) or the archived ISCGM Global Map portal ([go to their github archive](https://globalmaps.github.io/)).
+* Data on land use (including canopy cover), socioeconomic characteristics, and global change are available at the [FAO GeoNetwork](http://www.fao.org/geonetwork/srv/en/main.home) or the archived ISCGM Global Map portal ([go to their GitHub archive](https://globalmaps.github.io/)).

 ## Visualization
 GIS software is needed to display geospatial data and many tools exist.
 This website primarily provides examples using {ref}`qgis-install`.
-Since the use of GIS software, especially *QGIS*, is necessary in several places on the website, explanations on how to install *QGIS* are already included in the {ref}`chpt-geo-software`.
+Since the use of GIS software, especially *QGIS*, is necessary for several sections in this eBook, explanations on how to install *QGIS* are already included in the {ref}`chpt-geo-software`.

 ```{tip}
 The {ref}`chpt-basement` features the basics of geospatial data handling with {ref}`qgis-install`.
 Therefore, this introduction to numerical modeling is also a good introduction to {ref}`qgis-install`.